PRACTICAL ASSISTANCE FOR DISADVANTAGED CHILDREN IN MALAWI AND THEIR FAMILIES

 Created by Beechurst Designs.

-While distributing children’s clothes, Joyce has identified a number of families with special needs, such as this one (right) with blind parents.
+While distributing children’s clothes, a number of families with special needs have been identified, such as this one (right) with blind parents.
 As explained in the UNICEF (United Nations Children’s Fund) report entitled From exclusion to inclusion, “Disabled parents are often unable to provide for their household because their disability prevents them working or because employers discriminate against them.
 Low levels of education among persons with disabilities also reduce their opportunities of employment.”
 Orphans living with elderly grandparents struggling to support them and children with HIV are also extremely vulnerable.